 Sogou adopted a share incentive plan on October 20, 2010.
 The number of Sogou ordinary shares issuable under the plan was 41,500,000 after an amendment that was effective August 22, 2014 (as amended, the "Sogou 2010 Share Incentive Plan").
 Awards of share rights may be granted under the Sogou 2010 Share Incentive Plan to management and employees of Sogou and of any present or future parents or subsidiaries or VIEs of Sogou.
 The maximum term of any share right granted under the Sogou 2010 Share Incentive Plan is ten years from the grant date.
 The Sogou 2010 Share Incentive Plan will expire on October 19, 2020.
-As of September 30, 2016, Sogou had contractually granted options for the purchase of 38,441,000 Sogou ordinary shares under the 2010 Sogou Share Incentive Plan.
+As of March 31, 2017, Sogou had contractually granted options for the purchase of 38,171,450 Sogou ordinary shares under the 2010 Sogou Share Incentive Plan.

-Of the contractually granted Sogou share options for the purchase of 38,441,000 Sogou ordinary shares, options for the purchase of 31,241,000 Sogou ordinary shares vest and become exercisable upon a service period requirement being met, as well as Sogou's achievement of performance targets for the corresponding period.
-Subject to achievement of the applicable performance targets, of these Sogou share options for the purchase of 31,241,000 Sogou ordinary shares, options for the purchase of 30,021,750 Sogou ordinary shares vest and become exercisable in four equal installments and options for the purchase of 1,219,250 Sogou ordinary shares vest and become exercisable in two to four installments over varying periods.
-Of these Sogou share options for the purchase of 31,241,000 Sogou ordinary shares, the terms of options for the purchase of 980,000 Sogou ordinary shares, which had previously included as vesting conditions a service period requirement and Sogou's completion of an IPO of its ordinary shares ("Sogou's IPO"), were amended in the first quarter of 2016 to remove as a condition of vesting completion of Sogou's IPO and add as a condition of vesting achievement of performance targets.
+Of the contractually-granted Sogou share options for the purchase of 38,171,450 Sogou ordinary shares, options for the purchase of 30,971,450 Sogou ordinary shares vest and become exercisable upon a service period requirement being met, as well as Sogou's achievement of performance targets for the corresponding period.
+Subject to achievement of the applicable performance targets, of these Sogou share options for the purchase of 30,971,450 Sogou ordinary shares, options for the purchase of 29,799,500 Sogou ordinary shares vest and become exercisable in four equal installments and options for the purchase of 1,171,950 Sogou ordinary shares vest and become exercisable in two to four installments over varying periods.
 For purposes of recognition of share-based compensation expense, each installment is considered to be granted as of the date that the performance target has been set.
-As of September 30, 2016, Sogou had granted options for the purchase of 25,337,008 Sogou ordinary shares under the 2010 Sogou Share Incentive Plan.
-As of September 30, 2016, options for the purchase of 22,923,259 Sogou ordinary shares had become vested and exercisable because both the service period and the performance requirements had been met, and of such vested options, options for the purchase of 22,918,596 Sogou ordinary shares had been exercised.
+As of March 31, 2017, Sogou had granted options for the purchase of 25,242,120 Sogou ordinary shares under the 2010 Sogou Share Incentive Plan.
+As of March 31, 2017, options for the purchase of 24,894,886 Sogou ordinary shares had become vested and exercisable because both the service period and the performance requirements had been met, and of such vested options, options for the purchase of 22,995,009 Sogou ordinary shares had been exercised.

 Of the contractually granted Sogou share options, options for the purchase of 7,200,000 Sogou ordinary shares vest and become exercisable in five equal installments, with (i) the first installment vesting upon Sogou's IPO and the expiration of all underwriters' lockup periods applicable to Sogou's IPO, and (ii) each of the four subsequent installments vesting on the first, second, third and fourth anniversary dates, respectively, of the closing of Sogou's IPO.
 The completion of an IPO is considered to be a performance condition of the awards.
 An IPO is not considered to be probable until it is completed.
 Under ASC 718, compensation cost should be accrued if it is probable that the performance condition will be achieved and should not be accrued if it is not probable that the performance condition will be achieved.
-As a result, no compensation expense will be recognized related to these Sogou share options until the completion of an IPO, and hence no share-based compensation expense was recognized for the three months ended September 30, 2016 for the options for the purchase of 7,200,000 Sogou ordinary shares that are subject to vesting upon completion of Sogou's IPO.
+As a result, no compensation expense will be recognized related to these Sogou share options until the completion of an IPO, and hence no share-based compensation expense was recognized for the three months ended March 31, 2017 for the options for the purchase of 7,200,000 Sogou ordinary shares that are subject to vesting upon completion of Sogou's IPO.